telerik/maui-docs/knowledge-base/attaching-badge-to-telerik-tabview-header-tab.md

 </ControlTemplate>
 ```

-2. Set the created ControlTemplate to the `HeaderItemTemplate` property of the TabView control:
+2. Set the created control template to the `HeaderItemTemplate` property of the TabView control:

 ```XAML
 <telerik:RadTabView x:Name="tabView"